tacocat199/Discord-bot--QR-code-generator/README.md

 # Implementation recommendation
 This project can be completed using TypeScript for better handling You can use Google's free API to generate the QR codes

+# Extra challenges
+Add a slash command that triggers the bot to generate a QR code Allow the user to change the color and/or size of the QR code